 Lucara Recovers Record 1,758 Carat Diamond from Karowe

-VANCOUVER, April 25, 2019 - (LUC – TSX, LUC – BSE, LUC – Nasdaq Stockholm) - Lucara Diamond Corp. ("Lucara" or the "Company") is pleased to announce the recovery of a 1,758 carat diamond (pictures attached) from its 100% owned Karowe Diamond Mine located in Botswana.
+VANCOUVER, April 25, 2019 - Lucara Diamond Corp. ("Lucara" or the "Company") (TSX: LUC) (BSE: LUC) (NASDAQ Stockholm: LUC) (STO: LUC) is pleased to announce the recovery of a 1,758 carat diamond (pictures attached) from its 100% owned Karowe Diamond Mine located in Botswana.
 One of the largest diamonds in recorded history, the largest diamond recovered in Botswana, and the largest diamond to be mined at Karowe to date, the unbroken 1,758 carat stone was recovered through Lucara's state of the art XRT circuit, commissioned in April 2015.
 Weighing close to 352 grams and measuring 83mm x 62mm x 46mm, the diamond has been characterized as near gem of variable quality, including domains of high-quality white gem.
 Further detailed analysis is ongoing.
 Pls view PDF version

 Since commissioning of the XRT circuit in 2015, a total of 12 diamonds in excess of 300 carats have been recovered at Karowe, including 2 greater than 1,000 carats, from a total production of approximately 1.4 million carats.
 Of the 12 +300 carat diamonds recovered, 50% were categorized as gem quality with 11 sold to date generating revenue in excess of US$158 million.